tmeckhoff/carquery_api/README.md

+<h4>Instructions</h4>
+<p>This application was built using Node.js.
+To run the application, download the repository and type "npm install" in terminal to download the external dependencies, which have been saved in the package.json file.
+To open the application, simply type "npm start" and go to http://localhost:5000/.</p>

 <p>Using the API from www.carqueryapi.com, I created a single page application which takes a search query of a year, make, model or trim for a vehicle and returns vehicle details based on that query.</p>
 <h4>Issues</h4>
 <p>1. $http.get error</p> <p>I chose to use AngularJS for this project but the API documentation focuses on jQuery.
 Therefore, the API's documentation was not helpful in constructing a GET request in AngularJS, which caused the following error: XMLHttpRequest cannot load.